AsmaKhanCodes/swiftly/README.md

 ### Database Setup

 1. Create a Supabase project at [supabase.com](https://supabase.com).
-2. Open the SQL Editor and run `supabase/schema.sql` to create the five tables (companies, coverage_areas, pricing, delivery_requests, company_users) with triggers and indexes.
+2. Open the SQL Editor and run `supabase/schema.sql` to create all tables, triggers, and indexes.
 3. Run `supabase/seed.sql` to populate demo companies, pricing, coverage areas, and company user records.

 **Important:** The `seed.sql` file inserts company user records into the `company_users` table for reference, but it does **not** create Supabase Authentication users.
 Authentication accounts are created automatically on first login via the `/api/auth/login` route, which uses the `SUPABASE_SERVICE_ROLE_KEY` to provision users through the Supabase Admin API.
-The seed data table provides the email addresses and metadata needed for this auto-provisioning.

 ### Demo Credentials